PaulWheatcroft/theCocktailShaker/README.md

 ### Frameworks, Libraries & Programs Used

 - [JavaScript](https://www.javascript.com/): Vanilla JavaScript was used throughout the website to provide the interactivity of the site
+- [TheCocktailDB API](https://www.thecocktaildb.com/): All of the data provided on the site is retrieved from TheCocktailDB API.
+I'm a patreon and have access to advinced features
 - [Google Fonts](https://fonts.google.com/): Google fonts were used to import the 'Noto Sans', 'Noto Sans TC' and 'Monoton' font into the style.css file which is used on all pages throughout the project
 - [Font Awesome](https://fontawesome.com/): Font Awesome was used on all pages throughout the website for social media icons
 - [Emailjs](https://https://www.emailjs.com//): Emailjs provided the functionality to send emails